ga4gh/gks-common/schema/gks-common/def/Gene.rst

        *  - aliases
           - string
           - 0..m
-          - Aliases are alternate labels for a Domain Entity.
+          - Aliases are alternate names for a Domain Entity.